-Alignment to the Iowa Core Curriculum: Instruction, learning, and assessment are built on the 9-12th grade-band expectations of the Iowa Core and the Essential Elements.
+Alignment to the lowa Core Curriculum: Instruction, learning, and assessment are built on the 9-12th grade-band expectations of the lowa Core and the Essential Elements.

-CREDITS BY GRADUATING CLASS 2020, 2021 2 credits are required for graduation from the Dubuque Community School District.
-2022, 2023 2 credits are required for graduation from the Dubuque Community School District.
+CREDITS BY GRADUATING CLASS 2021 2 credits are required for graduation from the Dubuque Community School District.
+2022, 2023, 2024 2 credits are required for graduation from the Dubuque Community School District.
 ALL YEARS Credits earned beyond the requirement are automatically counted as Elective credits.

-ENG221 (Sem 1), ENG222 (Sem 2)

 DURATION: year course

 CREDITS: 2

 OPEN TO: sophomores

 NCAA: approved

-prerequisite: English 1-2
+PREREQUISITE: English 1-2